Little Burgundy: Black community

 Oscar Peterson, one of the best known Jazz musicians from the neighbourhood.

 Starting in 1887, Little Burgundy came to acquire a unique niche as the home of Montreal's working-class English-speaking Black community.
 Montreal’s emergence as a railway hub in the late nineteenth century led to the migration of hundreds of black workers from the United States, the Caribbean, and the Maritimes.
 Sainte-Cunégonde, as the area was then known, became home to a great many African-American, Black Canadian and Afro-Caribbean workers due to its location near Montreal's train stations.
 Many West Indian women, from both the Francophone and Anglophone Caribbean, came to the neighbourhood after the Domestic Immigration Program of 1955 was established.

 To combat poverty and social exclusion, the nascent Black community founded numerous social organizations: the Coloured Women’s Club of Montreal in 1902, the Union United Congregational Church in 1907, the UNIA in 1919, the Negro Community Centre in 1927, and the Elk's Victory Lodge in 1941.
 The parents of American Civil Rights leader Malcolm X met each other in Montreal through their involvement in the UNIA.

 The neighbourhood became famous for producing several talented jazz musicians; Oscar Peterson and Oliver Jones are the two best-known.
 Other jazz artists who had resided in the community were Charlie Biddle and Daisy Sweeney.
 During Prohibition and the later pre-Jean Drapeau years as an 'open city,' Little Burgundy was home to several nightclubs featuring homegrown and international performers; one of them was Rockhead's Paradise, owned by Rufus Rockhead, after whom a street is named.
 Other nightclubs that presented live music include the Café Saint-Michel and the Black Bottom.

+In Montreal, institutions such as the Negro Community Centre in Little Burgundy played a central role in supporting Black anglophone migrants.
+The centre was led for many years by executive director Stanley Clyke (of Truro, Nova Scotia), whose work emphasized cultural education and community empowerment.”